 These providers also support the people living there, helping them access services like MSD, budgeting advice and health services.
 Providers will work with people in transitional housing to actively support them in securing permanent housing.

 Interested in delivering transitional housing?
-See the Invitation to Partner for Emergency Housing Providers on the Government Electronic Tender Service website.
+See the Invitation to Partner for Transitional Housing Providers on the Government Electronic Tender Service website.

 Transitional housing is diverse.
 It includes new builds, residential homes, re-purposed and long-term leased properties.